 2. The c-SEPP sends an N32-f request using PRINS security (i.e. JOSE protected message) to forward the service request message to the p-SEPP.

-3. The RI detects an applicative error within the service request encapsulated in the N32-f request, e.g. the UE registration needs to be rejected on behalf of the involved PLMNs.
-The RI responds back with a successful N32-f response encapsulating a service error response instead of forwarding the N32-f request to the p-SEPP, as defined in clause 5.5.3.2.
+3. The RI-A detects an applicative error within the service request encapsulated in the N32-f request, e.g. the UE registration needs to be rejected on behalf of the involved PLMNs.
+The RI-A responds back with a successful N32-f response encapsulating a service error response instead of forwarding the N32-f request to the p-SEPP, as defined in clause 5.5.3.2.

 4. The c-SEPP forwards the service error response towards the cNF.